Full PlayersOnly.ag Review

 The sportsbook options available is average at best – live betting is still pretty much a joke, with no streaming and a very limited range of available games and markets.
 The mobile service, sports betting or casino, is a joke – essentially a miniaturized version of the standard website, it was all but functionless on my iPhone 6+ just because I couldn't manage to interact with the touchscreen the right way.

-Even if the site wasn't notorious for slow payments and fishy bonus terms, I don't think it would be worth joining.
 I can find my favorite Betsoft games at sites that aren't frequently labeled "rogue operators."
 But really, it's because of those long-outstanding payment issues (and the site's appearance on at least one major industry blacklist) that I cannot recommend that anyone open an account or deposit money at PlayersOnly.

 According to the website, "The maximum dollar amount that may be won by an individual member on a weekly basis is US$100,000.00."
 This doesn't apply to progressive jackpot winnings.